Baby Bottleneck: Plot

-As the baby boom of 1946 escalates, a disgruntled stork (patterned after Jimmy Durante) laments his workload at the Stork's Club.
+As the baby boom of 1946 escalates, a disgruntled stork (patterned after its Jimmy Durante figure) laments his workload at the Stork's Club.
 Inexperienced animals have attempted, unsuccessfully, to mitigate the increased workload, resulting in numerous baby animals being delivered to parents of the wrong species.

 Porky Pig takes charge of Storks Inc. and appoints Daffy Duck to answer the phones.
 An assembly line powders, diapers, feeds and burps each baby before it is sent to its parents.
 Trouble arises when Porky discovers an egg without an address; Porky decides that hatching it will reveal its species and assigns Daffy to the task.
 Daffy refuses, leading to a chase around the factory and an eventual mishap where both go through the assembly line together and are sent to Africa, where a mother gorilla awaits her child.

-Daffy cries upon realizing where he is, and the gorilla begins nursing him until Porky emerges from the diaper.
+Daffy cries upon realizing where he is due to his own actions, and the gorilla begins nursing him until Porky emerges from the diaper.
 The gorilla, terrified, calls Mr. Anthony (a popular radio advice commentator of the era).

-Censorship

-When the alligator is trying to get milk from Mrs. Pig, she starts to say something before it abruptly cuts.
-According to Bob Clampett, she says “Don’t touch that dial” (a common cliché when radio or television shows cut to commercial).
-It was cut out because the Hays Office deemed it too risqué.
-No footage has surfaced of the original uncut scene.